-To start planning your Life Terra School Planting you need to make sure you consider all key aspects of tree planting.
-This guide will help you get all the knowledge needed to make the planting activity with your pupils a meaningful and fantastic experience!
-These are the main aspects to consider Before, During, and After your tree planting activity:
+To start planning your planting activity make sure you consider all key aspects.
+This guide will help you make the planting activity with your pupils a meaningful and fantastic experience!
+These are the main aspects to consider Before, While, and After planting: